Leicester appoint Dean Smith as new manager until end of the season as John Terry joins coaching staff

 But he left with the Foxes in the relegation zone after a run of six defeats and one draw in seven games.

-Leicester lost at home to Bournemouth - another side in relegation trouble - on Saturday with Mike Stowell and Adam Sadler in temporary charge, with their next fixture away to champions Manchester City on April 15, live on Sky Sports.
+Leicester lost at home to Bournemouth - another side in relegation trouble - on Saturday with Mike Stowell and Adam Sadler in temporary charge.

 April 15: Man City (A) - Premier League, kick-off 5.30pm, live on Sky Sports